-Business Economics 501 A/B and C/D Analysis of Global Economic Conditions WINTER 2023 SYLLABUS Prof. Debra Glassman (e-mail: dg2854@uw.edu) TA: Zihao (Darwin) Chen (e-mail: zchen05@uw.edu) Office hours - Wednesdays, 5-6 pm (on Zoom), and by appointment Course Description This course examines the macroeconomic environment in which firms operate.
+Business Economics 501 A/B and C/D Analysis of Global Economic Conditions SPRING 2023 SYLLABUS - DRAFT Prof. Debra Glassman (e-mail: dg2854@uw.edu) TA: Zihao (Darwin) Chen (e-mail: zchen05@uw.edu) Office hours - Tuesdays, 5-6 pm on Zoom (use UW netid to sign in), and by appointment https://washington.zoom.us/j/91765665357?pwd=VFkzMWk3MzVjR3dEZmptZVBNMzhBZz09 Course Description This course examines the macroeconomic environment in which firms operate.
 The goal is for you to understand how macroeconomic forces and policies affect the overall health of a nation's economy and hence the business decisions that you make.
 The course will give you the tools to understand the key drivers of economic growth, inflation, unemployment, business cycles, fiscal policy and monetary policy, both in the US and in other countries.
 Course Learning Objectives: